contains advertisements as well as screened job leads. Please

 to our ongoing commitment to provide

-we screen and upload fresh home-based job leads to our site almost
+we screen and post fresh home-based job leads to our site almost

-Hirers by Field," on the left of every page).
+every day, and you'll also find resources linked on the left of every page.
 We hope you’ll

 something there that suits your background and goals.